DakJaniels/FancyActionBarPlus/README.md

 #### Adjust Bar Spacing and Offset

-* Horizontal (X) Position (default: 0) - Adjusts the relative position of the front and back action bars with respect to each other along the X (horizonal) axis (changing this value will shift the top bar left, and the bottom bar right, or vice versa)
+* Horizontal (X) Position (default: 0) - Adjusts the relative position of the front and back action bars with respect to each other along the X (horizontal) axis (changing this value will shift the top bar left, and the bottom bar right, or vice versa)
 * Vertical (Y) Position (default: 0) - Adjusts the relative position of the front and back action bars along the Y (vertical) axis.
 This setting effectively changes the gap between the top and bottom bar.
 Recommended setting: 4 for a gap that matches the gap between action buttons.

 ### GENERAL